bulk-dqm/bulk-data-export-client/docs/api-reference.md

 ### executeExport
 Completes "Step 1" of the pipeline.
-Kicks off bulk data `$export` operation, saves downloaded ndjson to the directory specified by the CLI options (`-d` flag), and generates HTML export report.
+Kicks off Bulk Data `$export` operation, saves downloaded ndjson to the directory specified by the CLI options (`-d` flag), and generates HTML export report.

 | Param         | Type     | Description                                                               |
 | ------------- | -------- | ------------------------------------------------------------------------- |